We’re working to resolve some building issues we’ve identified at Rutland House, Derby.

 Other issues

-• Car park – As we told you in our last update, we were working to resolve an issue with the car park shutter which is currently broken because of some vandalism.
+- Car park: As we told you in our last update, we were working to resolve an issue with the car park shutter, which was broken due to vandalism.
 The shutter is now fixed, and fobs have been delivered to most customers.
-We are still working to address some supply issues and the remaining fobs will be delivered to the remaining customers very soon.
-We sincerely apologised for the inconvenience this has caused and we hope there will be no further vandalism and security issues.
+We are still working to address some supply issues, and the remaining fobs will be delivered to the remaining customers very soon.
+We sincerely apologize for the inconvenience this has caused and hope there will be no further vandalism and security issues.
 To assist with this, please ensure the shutters are closed after use.